palantir/policy-bot/README.md

 #### Interactions with GitHub Reviews

-GitHub Reviews allow a user to dismiss the last review they left, causing it to no longer count towards in rule evaluations.
+GitHub Reviews allow a user to dismiss the last review they left, causing it to no longer count towards rule evaluations.
 When this happens `policy-bot` will use the review before the dismissed review when evaluating rules.